liferay/liferay-blade-samples/README.markdown

 These templates can be copied freely and contributions are welcome.
-You can contribute additional template samples by creating the project for one of the four build tools and sending a pull request to `liferay/liferay-blade-samples`.
+You can contribute additional template samples by creating the project for one of the three build tools and sending a pull request to `liferay/liferay-blade-samples`.
 A repository admin will review the submission and replicate the project for the other three build tools, once the submission is approved.